cloudcodger/showcase/docs/PVE.md

 This first showcase will take multiple nodes and:

-- Configure all hosts into a cluster named `lab`.
+- Configure all hosts into a PVE cluster named `lab`.
 - Update the APT repositories to the "no-subscription" URLs.
 - Add and Remove SSH authorized keys for the `root` user.
 - Create a `images/00` directory under the `local` storage on each host and upload cloud-init image files there.